 For the self-care advocate

-We could all use more self-care in 2020.
-It’s been a rough year.
+We could all use more self-care in our lives.
+It’s been a rough few years.
 These are some great items I’ve curated for you to shop for everyone on your list this year.

 Sugar Plum Scrubs (Sugar Scrubs)